gotthardp/lorawan-server/doc/Backends.md

 automatically connect to the MQTT broker and subscribe this topic.

-Please read the [Integration Guide](Integration.md) for detailed information on how to connect to a generic MQTT server like RabbitMQ, AWS IoT, Azure IoT Hub or Adafruit IO.
+Please read the [Integration Guide](Integration.md) for detailed information on how to connect to a generic MQTT server like RabbitMQ or an IoT Platform like AWS IoT, IBM Watson IoT, Azure IoT Hub or Adafruit IO.